Ex-Dallas officer who killed neighbor found guilty of murder

 After the verdict was read, Guyger sat alone, weeping, at the defense table.

-Jean’s friends and family testified later Tuesday at the punishment phase of the trial.
+Jean’s friends and family later testified to explain how his death has affected them.
 First on the stand was Allison Jean, who said her son was killed just before he was due to turn 27.

 “My life has not been the same.
 It’s just been like a roller coaster.
 I can’t sleep, I cannot eat.
 It’s just been the most terrible time for me,” she said.